S2S Peer Supporter

 The Peer Support programme relies on the hard work and dedication of every single member.
 Those who take a training place but do not complete training, or who complete training but do not commit to the programme, genuinely jeopardise our ability to offer timely support to students seeking it.
 For this reason all applicants must:

-- Be willing to commit to 35 hours of training from 13th-17th May 2019 inclusive
+- Be willing to commit to 35 hours of training

 - Commit to refresher and further training throughout their time as a volunteer